Apehaenger/venus.dbus-tasmota-easymeter-q3d/README.md

 ### Installation

+Be sure that you have some kbyte left on your /data partition (directory).
+See `df -h`.
+If not, do/try ???

+1. `root@raspberrypi4:~# cd /data`
+2.

-1. Copy the files to the /data folder on your venus:
+3. Copy the files to the /data folder on your venus:

    - /data/dbus-tasmota-smartmeter/dbus-tasmota-smartmeter.py
    - /data/dbus-tasmota-smartmeter/kill_me.sh
    - /data/dbus-tasmota-smartmeter/service/run

-2. Set permissions for files:
+4. Set permissions for files:

    `chmod 755 /data/dbus-tasmota-smartmeter/service/run`

    `chmod 744 /data/dbus-tasmota-smartmeter/kill_me.sh`

-3. Get two files from the [velib_python](https://github.com/victronenergy/velib_python) and install them on your venus:
+5. Get two files from the [velib_python](https://github.com/victronenergy/velib_python) and install them on your venus:

    - /data/dbus-tasmota-smartmeter/vedbus.py
    - /data/dbus-tasmota-smartmeter/ve_utils.py

-4. Add a symlink to the file /data/rc.local:
+6. Add a symlink to the file /data/rc.local:

    `ln -s /data/dbus-tasmota-smartmeter/service /service/dbus-tasmota-smartmeter`